-The House fiscal year 2009 financial statement audit reported two material weaknesses and two significant deficiencies.
-The material weaknesses related to the lack of an internal control over financial reporting program and controls over information technology.
-The significant deficiencies related to financial reporting and payroll processes.
+The House fiscal year 2010 financial statement audit reported two material weaknesses and a significant deficiency.
+The material weaknesses related to the lack of an internal control over financial reporting program and controls over information technology at the House.
+The significant deficiency related to financial reporting processes.